OpenDSA/OpenDSA/RST/source/Shellsort.rst

 For example, if the increment were 4, then each element in the sublist would be 4 positions apart.

-One possible implementation of Shellsort is to use increments that are all powers of two.
+One possible implementation for Shellsort is to use increments that are all powers of two.
-We start by picking the largest power of two that will break the list into :math:`n/2` sublists of 2 elements each.
+We start by picking as :math:`I` the largest power of two less than :math:`n`.
+This will generate :math:`I` sublists of 2 elements each.
 If there were 16 elements in the array indexed from 0 to 15, there would initially be 8 sublists of 2 elements each, with each element in the sublist being 8 positions apart.